smallwoj-3040/smallwoj-3040.github.io/README.md

     b.
 Click the `Pages` tab along the side.

     c.
-Under the `Theme Chooser` heading, click the `Change Theme` button.
+Click the `Change Theme` button under the `Theme Chooser` heading.

     d.
-Browse the available themes and select the one that fits best.
+Select the theme you like best.

     e.
-Once a suitable theme is chosen, click the `Select theme` button to confirm your selection.
+Click the `Select theme` button to confirm your selection.

 ![3040-theme](https://user-images.githubusercontent.com/31932412/159219508-f415de07-7e36-4b73-a23f-8d131f32bde2.gif)